 When you start a business, it can be nerve-wracking to come up with the perfect pitch deck for your presentations.
 When you present your pitch it needs to be eloquent, concise and well-designed.
 It is important to understand when the best time to launch your business is and how to explain what your company does.

-Make sure that your pitch is perfect because investors are using it continuously to evaluate your company’s potential so it is important that you make a good impression.
+Make sure that your pitch is perfect.
+Since investors are using it continuously to evaluate your company’s potential, it is important that you make a good impression.
 If you were to ask any successful entrepreneurs and investors, their advice would be to keep it simple but also include the information that is relevant to whoever it is you are pitching to.